matplotlib/matplotlib/doc/devel/conduct/CoC_reporting_manual.rst

 * Emphasize empathy for individuals rather than judging behavior, avoiding binary labels of "good" and "bad/evil".
-Overt, clear-cut aggression and harassment exists and we will be address that firmly.
+Overt, clear-cut aggression and harassment exists and we will address that firmly.
 But many scenarios that can prove challenging to resolve are those where normal disagreements devolve into unhelpful or harmful behavior from multiple parties.
   Understanding the full context and finding a path that re-engages all is